-When I was 8 years old, I started rocking back and forth on the floor as I watched TV with my parents.
-I don’t remember why I started, except possibly to daydream more and feel free.
+When I was 2 years old, I started rocking back and forth on a rocking horse, and later on I just rocked on the floor as I watched TV with my parents.
+I don’t remember why I started, except possibly to daydream more and feel free. (or to feel safer)

 My dad was strict and I think I wanted to escape my reality as much as possible.
 I was a creative and imaginative boy and created games and shows to keep myself entertained.